-Even though I have always loved being in nature its only when I started sketching outdoors that I began to observe and connect to the natural environment more intensely.
+Even though I have always loved being in nature it is only when I started sketching outdoors that I began to observe and connect to the natural environment more intensely.
 My field sketches are more than study notes or ways to learn the facts of nature.
 They are a means for opening a gateway to observing things differently.

 Benefits of running in nature

 I was running along the Mur recently and noticed the walnut trees loaded with walnuts looking almost like little green apples.
 There were plenty fallen on the ground as well.
-I realised during my run that despite the prevalence of ink, we have become so disconnected from it, much like we are from our food.
+I realized during my run that despite the prevalence of ink, we have become so disconnected from it, much like we are from our food.
 It’s like when you have food that is grown by you not only do you find it tastes better, but it also has a depth of the story.
-So by making your own art supplies from foraged materials you will always have that special story to remember!
+So by making your own art supplies from foraged materials, you will always have that special story to remember!
 In fact, there are all kinds of things in a city that are just ignored unless you are looking at them with a kind of curious eyes.
 So, I collected a few of them to be made into ink for my sketches.

 I usually think and get ideas while running in nature :-)!